How to choose the best piano, keyboard for beginners?

 If you didn’t read it yet, then it is definitely your fault!

-That’s why playing on it before purchase is important!
+That’s why playing on the instrument before a purchase is important!

 On the internet, you can have a good deal but hope that everything is ok with your purchase or it will cost you more… A lot more!

 Be careful, just go and see the instrument.
 Check that all the keys works, the speakers, the pedals,…